 My boss wants a report on carbon-neutral footwear companies.
 Can you help?

-how the scenario could develop between now and the year 2030.
+Note: This timeline is an attempt to show how the scenario could develop between now and the year 2030.
 It is not intended as a set of individual predictions.

 NEUROMANCER